devJuanS/fullstackopen-course/part-02/course-info/README.md

 # Course Information Application

-## Step 6: Change the [course-info app](part-01/course-info) from part 1 moving the components into modules jsx.
+## Step 6: Change the [course-info app](/part-01/course-info/) from part 1 to render the parts collection.

-**Goal**: Refactoring the application moving the components in the App one into modules under the `components` folder
+**Goal**: Modify the [course-info app](/part-01/course-info/) application to render the collection containing the information of course parts.

 ## Step 7: Show the sum of the exercises of the course.